srahimeen/MarkupProjectPublic/README.md

 * Additionally you should write one query that will find the average score for all runs **__see project layout below__**

 ## Bonus
-* tag names are case-insensitive (ie: Html is the same as html)
+* Tag names are case-insensitive (ie: Html is the same as html)
 * Parse multiple sections of the HTML content at the same time for performance

 Scoring Rules
 -------------
 Each starting tag should below has been assigned a score.
-Each tag in the content should be added/subtracted to the total score.
+Each tag in the content should be added to or subtracted from the total score.

 (We will assume for this project our html code creator created valid html)